facebookarchive/AsyncDisplayKit/docs/_docs/containers-astablenode.md

 ### Accessing the ASTableView

-If you've used previous versions of ASDK, you'll notice that `ASTableView` has been removed in favor of `ASTableNode`.
+If you've used previous versions of Texture, you'll notice that `ASTableView` has been removed in favor of `ASTableNode`.

 <div class = "note">
 <code>ASTableView</code>, an actual <code>UITableView</code> subclass, is still used internally by <code>ASTableNode</code>.
 While it should not be created directly, it can still be used directly by accessing the <code>.view</code> property of an <code>ASTableNode</code>.